Skip to main content

 Club Focus: Companion Animals Ages 5-18

-This club focuses on various small companion animals, how to care for them and the impact they have on our lives.
+Since 2016, this club has focused on various small companion animals, how to care for them and the impact they have on our lives.
 This club periodically features guest speakers, trips, citizenship projects and presentation opportunities.

 Usually meet the third Monday of each month.